kof/connect-debounce/readme.md

         })
         .listen(3000);

-### req.debounce(fn:Function, [wait:Number])
+### req.debounce(fn:Function, [wait:Number], [immediate:Boolean])

-- `fn` is a named function which execution will be debounced.
-Its name is at the same time its unique identifier.
+- `fn` is a function which execution will be debounced.
 It can get an error object passed as first argument.
 Don't ignore it!
+Better to use a function name to avoid potential conflicts with some other debounced function which has the same implementation.
 - `wait` time in ms to wait, default is the value described in setup.
+- `immediate` exec function immediately and debounce it later

 Example: